Will and Kate's pre-Brexit charm tour

 German Chancellor Angela Merkel chats with Prince William, the Duke of Cambridge and his wife Catherine, The Duchess of Cambridge, at the Chancellery in Berlin.
 REUTERS/Axel Schmidt

-Prince William and his wife Catherine visit the Holocaust Memorial in Berlin.
+Prince William, the Duke of Cambridge and his wife Catherine, The Duchess of Cambridge, visit the Holocaust Memorial in Berlin, Germany.
 REUTERS/Hannibal Hanschke

 The Duchess of Cambridge greets people at Brandenburg Gate in Berlin.
 REUTERS/Fabrizio Bensch